balauka99/my-nvim/README.md

-# This is my personal NeoVim configuration

-You can use it and try it out
+### This is my personal NeoVim configuration, you can use it and try it out

 # Install